SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

  * push changes to the project

-It can sometimes take a long time to build for various reasons, but if you've just created the project on Renkulab from one of the templates it should take less than a minute.
+It can sometimes take a long time to build for various reasons, but if you've just created the project on RenkuLab from one of the templates it should take less than a minute.

 The Dockerfile is still building